Anna Mária BALÁZS

 I could not have then, nor could I today, describe the 1944-45 German uniforms I saw in Budapest.

-In 1975, while still a member of the faculty of the Faculté de l'aménagement - Université de Montréal, I was granted an academic leave for doctoral studies.
-With financial assistance from the Quebec Association of Architects and the federal Central Housing and Mortgage Corporation, I enrolled in Union Graduate School.
+In 1975, while still on the faculty of the Faculté de l'Aménagement at the Université de Montréal, I was granted an academic leave to pursue doctoral studies.
+With financial assistance from the Quebec Association of Architects and the federal Central Housing and Mortgage Corporation, I enrolled in the Union Graduate School.
 This program was designed for mature students whose area of study did not fit into a traditional academic discipline.
-In addition, it only had a three-week residency that suited my family commitments.
+Additionally, it had a three-week residency that suited my family commitments.

 None of my work in Academia addressed my early experiences in Budapest, nor any aspect of the Holocaust.
 I avoided all related issues for over 50 years — I could not look at documentaries of concentration camps, could not read memoires, could not even hear German spoken.
 In my family we didn’t speak of “the war,” we didn’t speak of the missing family.
 We passed as Roman Catholic and acknowledged being Jews only among “safe” others with similar experiences.